-The M50 is a recent model that features in the current product line-up of Canon.
-In contrast, the G7 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the G7 was succeeded by the Panasonic G85.
+Both the M50 and the G7 have been discontinued, but can regularly be found used on eBay.
+The G7 was replaced by the Panasonic G85, while the M50 was followed by the Canon M50 Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon M50 or the Panasonic G7 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 - More detail: Offers more megapixels (24 vs 15.8MP) with a 26% higher linear resolution.

 - Better image quality: Features a larger and more technologically advanced imaging sensor.